hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 ****

-Before we move on, it is sometimes helpful to know that regular text can be added to `AWK` print commands.
+Before we move on, it is sometimes helpful to know that regular text can be added to `awk` print commands.
 For example we can modify our earlier command to be:

 ```bash
 awk '$3 ~ /coyote/ {print "On this date coyotes were observed in Yosemite Park", $1}' animal_observations_edited.txt